 Giving young people the opportunity to learn practical, rural management skills, whilst undertaking an apprenticeship in Environmental Conservation.

 The Rusland Valley has a diverse landscape made up of woodlands, hedgerows, dry-stone walls, open fell, archaeological sites and pathways.
 Maintaining this requires experience, specialist skills and careful management.
-The Valley Futures project provided young people with a solid background in woodland management and the opportunity to learn traditional, rural skills.
+The Valley Futures project provided young people with a solid background in woodland management and the opportunity to learn traditional, rural skills during the Rusland Horizons Landscape Partnership (2016 - 2019)

 They received training in a range of landscape management activities such as coppicing, woodland ecology, tree identification, Cumbrian hedge laying, dry-stone walling and using chainsaws.